San Francisco CityPASS makes a claim that seems too good to believe: The say: "Save 45%" on the top San Francisco

-The Exploratorium and cable cars are the only attractions that make our must-see list.
-You'll find out more about them in the guide to some of the best things to do in San Francisco.
+You can find out more about the attractions in the guide to some of the best things to do in San Francisco.

 Using CityPASS for Alcatraz

-Alcatraz is a national park.
+Alcatraz Island is a national park.
 Unfortunately, that makes it more difficult for visitors to get and use passes that include it.
-If you want to do both the bay cruise and Alcatraz, just buy the regular CityPASS and get your Alcatraz ticket separately.
-Find out how in the Alcatraz Guide.
+If you want to include it in your pass, it will replace the regular bay cruise.
+To use that option, follow the instructions on the CityPASS website.

 Will the San Francisco CityPASS Save You Money?

 The short answer: At the risk of sounding evasive or flippant: It depends.
-If you want to do everything it covers, it will.
+If you want to do everything single thing it covers, it will.
 If you're not interested in museums and aquariums, you'll pay less if you buy the rest separately.

 The only way to know for sure: Add up the full-price costs of each attraction or activity you want to do and compare that to the CityPASS cost.
 See the other pass options listed below to find out whether one of them might better fit what you want to do.

 How to Get a San Francisco CityPASS

-If you want to buy a CityPASS after reading this evaluation and use the link that follows, you should know that I may earn a small commission which helps to support in-depth review such as this.
-Buy your pass online to save time standing in line.
+If you want to buy a CityPASS after reading this evaluation, buy your pass online to save time standing in line.